boroda74/TagTools/README.md

 *Note:*

-If you are familiar with the plugin quick update process, you can always download *the latest plugin version [here][1]* (NOTE: this latest version always requires the latest version of MusicBee, which sometimes may be available as a beta).
-Copy all files from the archive “mb_TagTools_latest.zip” to the MusicBee “Plugins” folder, overwriting existing files.
+If you are familiar with the plugin quick update process, you can always [download latest plugin version here](https://www.mediafire.com/file/h2t08o9562efboi/mb\_TagTools\_latest.zip/file"target=\"\_blank\"") (NOTE: this latest version always requires the latest version of MusicBee which sometimes may be available as a beta.
+The latest MusicBee version was **3.6** at the time of writing this help file).
+Copy the file "mb\_TagTools.dll" from the archive "mb\_TagTools\_latest.zip" to MusicBee "Plugins" folder, and overwrite the existing file.

 *Note:*

-Plugin's advanced features are very sophisticated and can be confusing, though basic ones are pretty simple to use.
-But you can disable almost any part of plugin functionality (of course, you can re-enable any part later).
-Disabling any plugin menu item in settings hides not only the menu item itself but also turns off the entire corresponding plugin functionality.

-*Note:*

 Pay attention to tool tips over buttons/fields in plugin windows.
-Use help: Tools> Additional Tagging & Reporting Tools> Help.

 #### Plugin adding/updating/removing